gudurujeevankumar/Spring-Boot-Inventory-Management-API/README.md

 ⸻

-🙌 Acknowledgements
+🙌 Acknowledgements <br>
-	•	Thanks to Spring Boot community for documentation and tools
+	•	Thanks to Spring Boot community for documentation and tools <br>
-	•	Special thanks to my mentor Srinivasarao Gorantla for continuous support and guidance
+	•	Special thanks to my mentor Srinivasarao Gorantla for continuous support and guidance <br>